Home Occupation Permit for LLCs in the District of Columbia

 Permit Center Contact Information:

-If you have any questions about the Home Occupation Permit process, you can call the Permit Center at 202-442-4589.
+If you have any questions about the Home Occupation Permit process, you can call the Department of Buildings at 202-671-3500 (press 3 for Permits).

 Lodging or Bed & Breakfast